Skip to content

 • Value providers for Rigidbody, Collider, RaycastHit, gravity, and collision matrix data

-• Commands for composable physics, collider, and NavMesh operations
+• Commands for composable physics, collider, NavMesh, physics settings, and raycast operations

-• Processes for time-based physics behaviors (velocity decay, force pipelines)
+• Operations for both instant and timed physics behaviors (velocity decay, force pipelines)

 • Events that fire on collision and trigger callbacks